abin-k/RECOMMENDATION_SYSTEM/README.md

 User satisfaction: Song recommendation systems can improve user satisfaction by reducing the amount of time users spend searching for music, and instead providing them with a personalized and enjoyable listening experience.

-## 1.Recommendation system based on cosine similarity
+# 1.Recommendation system based on cosine similarity
-Developed a Music recommendation systems using cosine similarity.
+Developed a content based Music recommendation systems based on cosine similarity and TF-IDF vectorizer.

 Cosine similarity is a mathematical technique that measures the similarity between two vectors.
 In the context of music recommendation, cosine similarity can be used to compare a user's listening history with the music in a database and generate recommendations based on the similarity between the user's listening history and the music in the database.